Did You Know?

 Download: Volunteer Waiver-Update to Terms and Conditions PDF

 Download: Zello instructions

 Job Summary: Cyclists experienced in bike repair and in first-aid are needed to patrol the route, assist in changing flats, make minor adjustments to bikes, and help Course Marshals direct the riders.
 A limited number of Ride Marshals will be chosen based on experience.
 Ride Marshals must wear helmets and attend an information session before the event.

 Job Summary: Direct riders through the checkpoints to confirm all riders are registered for the event, adjust checkpoint infrastructure and barricades as necessary, provide checkpoint registration support, and offer encouragement.
 Bike to your volunteer check-in location if you can, so you can move around the checkpoint area, as needed.
 If biking, please wear a helmet.

-Download: Checkpoint Marshal Volunteer PDF
+Download: Checkpoint Volunteer Infographic

 Course Marshal Volunteer

 Job Summary: Direct riders along the course, adjust barricades as necessary, and offer encouragement while enjoying a summer morning on the Lakefront.
 Course Marshals will be stationed in groups along the entire length of Lake Shore Drive and at the Start/Finish area.
 Bring your bike and helmet if you are able, so you can go to different locations if needed.